-- Shirts must be worn inside pants or skirts at all times. - Shirts must not have personal monograms. - Shirt collars must lay flat and not be turned up around neck.
+- Shirts must be worn inside pants or skirts at all times.
+(Does not apply to maternity shirts) - Shirts must not have personal monograms. - Shirt collars must lay flat and not be turned up around neck.
 (If jackets are worn, make sure the collar stays flat inside the jacket.) - Cuffs on the shirt must always be buttoned and never be rolled up or tucked under.